mathesar-foundation/mathesar-wiki/team/guide/workflow.md

 - [Mathesar design prototype repository](https://github.com/centerofci/mathesar-design): The design team prototypes upcoming feature designs for Mathesar in this repository.
 - We have forked [sqlalchemy-filters](https://github.com/centerofci/sqlalchemy-filters) to add some functionality.
 - The [Mathesar Wiki](https://wiki.mathesar.org/) (this wiki) is our main knowledge base.
+  - The [Mathesar wiki repository](https://github.com/centerofci/mathesar-wiki) contains a copy of this wiki's content.
+Updates to the repo will reflect here.

 We try and keep our communication public.
 See:
 - [Meeting Notes](/meeting-notes)